Richard A. Howell

 Oil & Gas and Chemical Industry

 - Confidential v.
 Ascent Resources (2022) – A midstream company and Ascent Resources arbitrated a dispute related to the dedication provisions of their natural gas gathering and processing agreements.
 Richard, Amy Baird, and Luke Gilman represented Ascent.
-The arbitrator granted partial summary judgment for Ascent and against the midstream company related to a contract interpretation issue that had an estimated value of $120 million.
+The arbitrator granted partial summary judgment for Ascent and against the midstream company related to a contract interpretation issue that had an estimated more than $100 million.
 After that ruling and further discovery, the case was favorably resolved, and Ascent was able to move forward with a new, more favorable gathering and processing agreement with a third party.

 - Luminant and Dynegy v.
 Energy Transfer (2022) – After Luminant and Dynegy disputed certain charges as improper, Energy Transfer threatened to cut off natural gas supply to power plants that provide electricity for 400,000 Texans.
 Richard and Amy Baird represented Luminant and Dynegy in a Railroad Commission action to enjoin Energy Transfer from terminating service and issue declaratory relief that Energy Transfer’s charges were illegal and discriminatory.
 After the filing, Energy Transfer agreed to continue providing service, and the parties later resolved their dispute.